A delicious coconut flour pizza crust is grain-free and naturally high in protein! It's a great choice for those with a wheat allergy.

-Pizza has had such a bad rep in my adult life, having seen it associated with everything from weight gain to bad skin (pizza face!), so it is still an enigma to me that I can have a healthy version of this terrible food.
+Pizza has had such a bad rep in my adult life, having seen it associated with everything from weight gain to bad skin (pizza face!).
+For these reasons, it is still surprising that I can have a healthy version of this 'terrible' food.

-My latest recipe venture is my current, fleeting favorite…made with coconut flour!
+My latest recipe venture is my current, fleeting favorite, and it's made with coconut flour!

 Coconut flour has been a bit hit or miss with my palate, as recipes with it often come out 'spongy', due to the high quantity of eggs needed when working with it.

 Given that this recipe is flat and contains no leavening agent, 'sponginess' hasn't been an issue.